AlextheYounga/us-federal-code/usc/title-22-foreign-relations-and-intercourse/chapter-73-international-religious-freedom/frontmatter.md

 6473.
 Reform of asylum policy.

+6473a.
+Designated persons list for particularly severe violations of religious freedom.

 6474.
 Studies on effect of expedited removal provisions on asylum claims.

 #### SUBCHAPTER V—MISCELLANEOUS PROVISIONS ####

 6481.
 Business codes of conduct.

+6482.
+Voluntary codes of conduct for United States institutions of higher education outside the United States.

+6483.
+Sense of Congress regarding national security strategy to promote religious freedom through United States foreign policy.